giuliodondi/Space-Shuttle-System-Expanded/README.md

 # Increased crossrange branch (experimental)

-The *xrange_increase* branch gives a Ferram lifting surface config to the Cargo Bay lift to boost reentry crossrange.
+The *xrange_increase* branch gives a Ferram lifting surface config to the Cargo Bay lift to increase hypersonic L/D and boost reentry crossrange.
-Two downsides:
+Downsides:
-- The extra crossrange requires high L/D, higher than I was able to achieve even with these configs.
-I have found good results when flying at 20° AoA, where L/D is highest at hypersonic speeds.
+- The extra crossrange benefit is really highest at low AoA (20°) where L/D is highest at hypersonic speeds.
+This is unrealistic as the real Shuttle would have probably violated some thermal constraint at such a low AoA.
-This is unrealistic as the real Shuttle would have probably violated some thermal constraint at such a low AoA, but on the other hand the real Shuttle was able to generate high L/D at much higher AoA.
+- At subsonic speeds, the Shuttle becomes a bit of an infini-glider
-- The pitch stability margin is MUCH narrower, it tends to be nose-heavy at hypersonic speeds and tail-heavy (unstable) at low speeds.
-Using RCS as ballast or the body flap as a negative-AoA control surface helps somewhat
+- It has pitch stability issues.
+At hypersonic speeds it's far too nose-heavy, requiring nearly full upwards flap trim commanded by my Entry script.
+At Mach <2 the centre of lift moves forward and it becomes unstable, requiring flap trim down to maintain stability.

 # Split airbrake branch (experimental)